Driving to ski resorts in France

 More room for luggage

+A ski holiday calls for a little more packing than a weekend break in the city – as our handy ski holiday checklist can attest to!
 Taking a car allows skiers to pack in more than the amount aircraft baggage allowance permits, which is perfect for those who don’t fancy travelling lightly.
 Another luggage perk is that you also avoid the airline fees that come with taking additional items like skis and poles.

 Ultimately, how much luggage you bring depends on the size of the vehicle and the party, but with a roof box or a roof rack, your passengers can still keep their leg room.

-It’s perfect for children
+Its perfect for children

 Driving to a ski resort is great for families.
 You can stop frequently at service stations and laybys to let the children stretch their legs, and the constant change of scenery can help to keep them occupied, too.
 The family car is also more of a familiar environment than an aeroplane, meaning they might find it easier to nod off.